nestle1998/chartboost-ane-flash-air-android-ios/README.md

 AirChartboost.getInstance().showMoreAppPage();

-4. for more usage, see the demo project code
+4.for more usage, see the demo project code

-description:
+--------------description:

 this lib is very easy to use ,just need one or two line code,